Table Of Contents

 • He purchases an immediate annuity with a lifetime payment

-This estimation assumes that Chris selected a single-life policy, which continues payments until his death.
-The single-life policy means that the contract has no death benefit; if Chris passes away before receiving the full return of his annuity premium, his beneficiaries will not receive the remainder of the unpaid premium.
+Chris selects a single-life policy, which continues payments until his death.
+The policy has no death benefit, meaning if Chris passes away before receiving the full value of his annuity premium, his beneficiaries will not receive the remaining balance.
+For Chris, maximizing his monthly payout while he’s alive is more important than leaving a financial legacy.

 Step 1